christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 Need to have a brain properties file for each type of ai i guess because when I want a central place to store each ai property so I can load it when I spawn a new surfaceObject in

+## Removing Game console

+Replace game console with a list of all the entities in the game and their states so you can expand and view there instead, probably better than game console because there will be tons of updates in the game console.
+Or can have both.

+Im not really sure yet